-TREY has compiled a set of tips regarding safe events and participating in them.
-By following these tips you can go a long way in the events.
-If you have any questions or need support, don’t hesitate to contact firstname.lastname@example.org!
+TREY has compiled a list of up-to-date authority guidelines on this page.
+If you have any questions or need support, don’t hesitate to contact email@example.com!
 If you need specific questions, see the table below:

 Event Producer Jussi Kekki

 |Associations’ events, finances and the usage of the University’s facilities||Specialist in Association Affairs Tuulia Laaksofirstname.lastname@example.org|

 |Crisis communications and support for associations regarding media contacts||Specialist in Communications and Advocacy Saana Hytönenemail@example.com|